Anant-Arora/HR_Analytics_Dashboard/README.md

 6. Bar Graph: Displays attrition counts by job role, offering detailed insights into role-specific turnover.

-7. # Insights:
+ # Insights:Key Insights for the Human Resources Department
-8. Key Insights for the Human Resources Department Attrition Rate:
+Attrition Rate:

 1. Out of 62 employees, 12 have left, resulting in an attrition rate of ~19%, which is concerning for a department that plays a central role in employee retention.